From nightmare to freedom: Push of a button changes lives, menstrual hygiene in Jharkhand | Education

 Despite the proximity to the mining boom town of Ranchi, Savitri, till now, had little or no knowledge of how to cope with a menstrual cycle, turning her already burdened childhood into a nightmare, as she bled in the solitary confines of her hut, bewildered by the changes which were happening to her body.

 ''I can now afford to buy these napkins...
 I can study now...
 I can buy my pencils and erasers as well.
-I will not leave my studies,'' Savitri told this reporter, holding her napkin shyly in her hand.
+I will not leave my studies,'' Savitri told this reporter, holding her napkin shyly in her hand on Saturday, the Menstrual Hygiene Day.

 Lack of understanding of menstrual hygiene and lack of access to simple necessities such as a sanitary pad in their villages is one of the main reasons for girls to drop out of schools in Jharkhand, where some 42.16 per cent of the population live below the poverty line.